Last Updated on October 4, 2022

 UPDATE (4/2/2022) — It took a few months, but the Aldi Reviewer Cat finally discovered how nice this cat condo is.
 I ended up leaving the cushion inside the condo, and our cat can often be found sleeping inside the condo.
 Maybe it wasn’t an instant hit, but this cat product has been a good purchase.

 The Heart to Tail Collapsible Cat Cube Condo is a stylish and comfortable place for your cat to nap and chill or to perch and watch the world go by.
-Whether your cat will actually use it is anyone’s guess.
+Whether your cat will actually use it is anyone’s guess, but after allowing some time to warm up to it, our cat loves it.